 Introduction to MySQL Server

 The following article provides an outline for MySQL Server.
-There are many RDBMS (systems) that are available in the market for managing the databases, the most popular among them is MySQL.
+Many RDBMS (systems) are available in the market for managing databases.
+The most popular among them is MySQL.
 MySQL is an open-source Relational Database Management System(RDBMS).
-It is based on Structured Query Language (SQL – which is a language to manage the DataBase and perform CRUD operations such as create, read, etc., update and delete.).
+It is based on Structured Query Language (SQL – a language to manage the database and perform CRUD operations such as create, read, etc., update and delete.).

 MySQL Brief Journey

-- It was first created and owned by a Swedish company named MySQL AB, with its first initial release in the year 1995, May 23.
+- It was first created and owned by a Swedish company named MySQL AB, with its first initial release in 1995 on May 23.

 - In 2008, MySQL AB was acquired by Sun Microsystems in a 1 billion deal.